The idea of an e-journal for Yorkshire was conceived following the closure of many Yorkshire magazines over recent years. These included

 This e-journal was set up in 2010 to partially fill the void left by these now defunct publications and is designed to appeal to all readers with an interest in Yorkshire’s heritage past and present.
 It is a free non-profit journal dedicated to Yorkshire.
 Its high-quality, advertisement-free issues quickly gained popularity far beyond the boundaries of the county.

 The Yorkshire Journal is dedicated to Yorkshire, England’s largest county.
-It is published quarterly, four times a year in Spring, Summer, Autumn and Winter, however in future, because of limited resources, the journal will be published less frequently.
+It was published quarterly, four times a year in Spring, Summer, Autumn and Winter until the end of 2017, however, because of limited resources, the journal is now published annually in December.
+This annual issue will be supplemented by a short review in March, June and September starting in 2019.
 To receive an e-mail notification from us each time a new issue of The Yorkshire Journal is issued please “Follow” us by entering your e-mail address and clicking on the “Follow” button at the bottom of the page.

 Articles in the journal focus on all aspects of Yorkshire’s heritage, past and present, including features on its stunning landscape, picturesque villages, historic towns and cities, customs, traditions, curiosities and the history of its people.
 The journal is beautifully illustrated with a magnificent range of photographs, paintings and line drawings.